ThemeFuse/Unyson-Documentation/extension/backups/index.rst

 Demo Content Install
 --------------------

-Demo Content is useful for the clients of your theme.
-After they installed the theme, instead of seeing a plain list of posts and the need to configure and create content by their own in order to make the site look nice, they can achieve all that just with one click, by installing the demo content.
-Their site will look exactly like your theme demo page, then the user will just start to adapt it for his needs.
+The demo content install might be very useful for your clients.
+After they install the theme, they won't need to configure and create content from scratch but instead they can install the demo content you've created.
+Their site will look exactly like your theme demo page, and they can just start to modify and adapt the existing content.

 Create Demos
 ^^^^^^^^^^^^

-It's very easy to create a Demo, just create a Content Backup.
+In order to create a demo content archive, just create a Content Backup.

 .. important::

-    If you have contact forms added in pages in builder, please check Mailer settings and remove all private credentials.
+    If you have contact forms added in pages with the visual page builder, please check the Mailer settings and remove all private credentials you might have inserted there.

-    Mailer settings are saved in a wp option which is excluded on content backup, unfortunately a copy of the same settings are saved in other places.
-    This problem `will be fixed <https://github.com/ThemeFuse/Unyson/issues/838>`__ later, until then, you'll need to clear manually mailer settings for each contact form before content backup.
+    The Mailer settings are saved in a wp option which is excluded on content backup but unfortunately the same settings are saved in other places.
+This problem `will be fixed <https://github.com/ThemeFuse/Unyson/issues/838>`__ later but until then, you’ll need to manually clear the mailer settings for each contact form before content backup.

 .. tip::

-    Before creating Content Backup for Demo Install, use a plugin to exclude post revisions.
+    Before creating a Content Backup for Demo Install use a plugin to remove post revisions.

-The next step is to make those demos appear in a page where the user can choose which he wants to install.
+The next step is to let your users view and select which demo content to install.
-That page is created in WordPress admin menu **Tools > Demo Content Install** if the theme has at least one demo.
+This page is created in the WordPress admin under **Tools > Demo Content Install** if the theme has at least one demo content available.
-The demos can be placed in theme or can be downloaded from a remote server.
+The demo content archives can be placed in theme or can be downloaded from a remote server.

 .. _demo-in-theme: